 The only thing you need to do is stop dwelling on perfectionism.

-If you regularly work from a shared office, coffee shops or such places, stop doing it and find some other places.
-Coffee shops are great for creative stuff like designing, editing and so on but not an ideal place for writing an article.
+If you work from a shared office, coffee shops, or such places, stop doing it and find other places.
+Coffee shops are great for creative stuff like designing, editing, and so on but not an ideal place for writing an article.

 In fact, it is the worst place you’d like to be if you wish to finish more in less time.

 Despite these places being a place full of distractions, many beginners follow the trend just because they saw someone else do the same.